Considering schools in the southwest? Here is our guide to the best colleges in the southwest and what to expect.

 Trinity College is a private college with roots in the Cumberland Presbyterian Church, by which it was initially founded.
 The college continues to keep ties to the community through lectures and visiting scholars, freely accessible to the public.

-Trinity College is #1 in Regional Universities West by US News & World Report.
-They also rank #25 by Forbes in the best colleges in the south.
-The class of 2025 had an admission rate of 34%.
+Trinity College is #55 in Best Liberal Arts Colleges by US News & World Report.
+They also rank #39 by Forbes in the best colleges in the south.
+The class of 2026 had an admission rate of 36%.
 Many students are attracted to the college for its mix of liberal arts and science programs, referred to as "liberal arts, plus."

 Southern Methodist University is a private college in Dallas, Texas.
-The school has a total student population of 12,000 students, just under 7000 of which are undergraduates.
+The school has a total undergraduate student population of just over 7000, which makes up most of the school’s population.
 Given that the college keeps a student-faculty ratio of 12-1, Southern Methodist qualifies as one of the best small colleges in the southwest.

 In 1911, Southern Methodist was initially founded by the Methodist Episcopal Church.
 The college has been operating as a nonsectarian institution for many years.
-As of Fall 2021, out of the students who chose to disclose their religious beliefs, only 13% were Methodist.
+In a recent cycle, out of the students who chose to disclose their religious beliefs, only 8% were Methodist.

 Southern Methodist is a liberal arts college with an emphasis on research.
 The college's Office of Engaged Learning.
 Students begin their studies with a standard curriculum.
 This program allows incoming undergraduates to take a wide array of courses.